sbates/sbates.github.io/source/_posts/2012-09-01-coffee-for-traveling-nerds.markdown

 roast my own beans although I've met those who have.
 I can't make very good coffee art, although I enjoy trying.

-These days I drink most of my espresso at home, which is part of what's raised the bar when I look for coffee shops.
+I drink most of my espresso at home, which is part of what's raised the bar when I look for coffee shops.
 If you spend a lot of time pursuing a great shot, you start noticing when you're served bitter espresso or scalded milk.
 I went from religiously drinking Caribou cappuccinos to actively loathing them over a period of a few years.